security-notes/infobyte-faraday-wiki/Tasks.md

 With that, you can assign a specific task with a end date to a pentester.
 Also, tag a chunk of task for a better appreciation in the kanban view.

-## Loading a default methodology:

-Use the button "New" and select the option "From template", give to this new methodology a name and ready!

-## Creating you own methodology:

-Create a CSV file with the following fields:

-* name
-* description

-Then, use the "Import" button and select your new CSV to load your custom methodology to Faraday.

-## Downloading your prefered methodology:

-Do you have a custom methodology created from scratch?
-Click in "Download CSV for current methodology" and you will download CSV file with that methodology!